-In response to a resident's question about a report the governing body authorized its insurance carrier to settle the claim, Giacobbe said the matter was discussed in executive session and details can't yet be disclosed.
+In response to a resident's question , Giacobbe said the matter was discussed in executive session and details can't yet be disclosed.

 "What the governing body approved was an approval for the insurance carrier to enter into a settlement to resolve the matter," Giacobbe said.
 "It has not been fully resolved yet, so we can't disclose that."

 He said Madison's insurance carrier wanted to settle the matter, and the borough consented.